Attempts to escape Oflag IV-C: The mattress

 In late 1940, British officer "Peter" Allan (real name, Anthony Murray Allan) found out that the Germans were moving several mattresses from the castle to another camp and decided that it would be his way out.
 He let the French officers moving the mattresses know that one would be a little bit heavier.
 Allan, a fluent German speaker thanks to his schooling in Germany before the war, prior to attending Tonbridge School, dressed himself up in a Hitlerjugend (Hitler Youth) uniform, stuffed Reichsmarks in his pockets, and had himself sewn into one of the mattresses.
 He managed to get himself loaded onto the truck, and unloaded into an empty house within the town.
 Cutting himself out of the mattress several hours later, when all he could hear was silence, he climbed out of the window into the garden and walked down the road towards his freedom.

 Along the 161 km (100 mi) route to Vienna via Stuttgart he got a lift with a senior SS officer.
-Allan recalled that ride as the scariest moment of his life, "To be vulgar, I nearly needed a new pair of trousers."
+Allan recalled that ride as the scariest moment of his life, "I think, almost vulgarly, I needed a new pair of trousers."
 Allan had been aiming to reach Poland, but soon after reaching Vienna he found he was out of money.
 At this time the Americans had not yet entered the war, so Allan decided to ask the American consulate for assistance.
 He was refused.
 Allan's stepmother, Lois Allan (founder of Fuzzy Felt toys in the UK), was a US citizen and he felt that they would provide sanctuary because of this.
 Allan had been on the run at this point for nine days.
 Broke, exhausted, and hungry, he fell asleep in a park.
 Upon waking he discovered he could no longer walk owing to his starvation.
 Soon afterwards he was picked up and returned to Colditz, where he spent the next three months in solitary confinement.